 We are using virtual appointments to reduce the number of people in the hospital.
 During a virtual appointment you do not come to the hospital to meet in person.
 Instead, you speak with your care team using a regular telephone, smartphone or your computer.
 Click here for more information if you have been scheduled for a telephone or virtual appointment with your care team at MGH.

-Protecting the health and safety of our patients, staff and community is our top priority through the COVID-19 pandemic.
+Protecting the health and safety of our patients, staff and community is our top priority.
 We continue to update our visitor restrictions as the COVID-19 situation evolves in our community.

-Patients who meet the visitor permission criteria below are asked to name one designated essential caregiver and one alternate who may visit.
-A caregiver may be a family member, friend or someone who supports essential care (such as feeding).
+Patients who meet the visitor permission criteria below are asked to name one designated essential visitor and one alternate who may visit.
+Visitors are limited to these two individuals.

 In order to maintain safe physical distancing in the hospital, visitors must schedule visits in advance with a patient’s care team.
 Please call the patient’s department/area directly to confirm its visiting hours and to schedule the time and duration of your visit.
 If you do not have the extension of the patient’s department/area, please call the Hospital’s switchboard at 416-461-8272 and ask to be transferred.